KiraDiShira/AlgorithmsAndDataStructures/RepoFiles/DisjointSet/Readme.md

 ## Analysis

+In our analysis, we show that any sequence of m UNION and FIND operations on `n` elements take at most `O((m + n)log∗ n)` steps, where `log∗ n` is the number of times you must iterate the `log2` function on `n` before getting a number less than or equal to 1.
+(So log∗
+4 = 2,log∗ 16 = 3,log∗ 65536 = 4.)
+We should note that this is not the tightest analysis possible; however, this analysis is already somewhat complex!

+Note that we are going to do an amortized analysis here.
+That is, we are going to consider the cost of the algorithm over a sequence of steps, instead of considering the cost of a single operation.
+In fact a single UNION or FIND operation could require `O(log n)` operations.
+(Exercise: Prove this!)
+Only by considering an entire sequence of operations at once can obtain the above bound.
+Our argument will require some interesting accounting to total the cost of a sequence of steps.

 E' complicata e non ci ho capito molto

 **Goal**: Prove that when both union by rank heuristic and path compression heuristic are used, the average running time of each operation is nearly constant.